-The immigration lawyers at Richards and Jurusik Immigration Law have more than 20 years of combined experience in US immigration for family members of US citizens and US permanent residents (green card holders).
+The immigration lawyers at Richards and Jurusik Immigration Law have decades of combined experience in US immigration for family members of US citizens and US permanent residents (green card holders).

 Although we can assist with most US immigration law matters, we have specific experience with: